Spu7Nix/spwn_docs/triggerlanguage/5counter.md

 counterFromItemID = @counter::new(1i)
 ```

 > **Note:** Even though we didn't write "let" before the variable name here, the `counter` is still mutable.
 This is because the item-ID itself is mutable inside the game.
+Mutating a counter doesn't mutate the variable itself, it only mutates the item-ID it references.

 # Modifying a `counter`